lorselq/enochian_language_modeling/README.md

 # Enochian Language Modeling: Experimental Computational Philology

 ## Overview
 This project explores computational approaches to deciphering *Liber Loagaeth*, a 16th-century manuscript associated with John Dee and Edward Kelley.
-Rather than pursuing esoteric interpretations of the undeciphered corpus, this research treats it as a **synthetic, low-resource linguistic corpus**—an experimental setting for semantic structure discovery, root-word extraction, and agent-driven linguistic modeling.
+Rather than pursuing esoteric interpretations of the undeciphered corpus, this research treats it as a **synthetic, low-resource linguistic corpus**—an experimental setting for semantic structure discovery, root-word extraction, and AI-driven linguistic modeling.

 The precise linguistic status of *Liber Loagaeth* remains uncertain.
-Its language differs markedly from the better-known Enochian Keys, and scholarly consensus generally regards the text as nonsensical or glossolalic—possibly a deliberate linguistic artifice.
+Its linguistic flavor differs from that of the better-known Enochian Keys, and scholarly consensus generally regards the *Liber Loagaeth* as either impossible cryptography or nonsensical glossolalia.

 This project does not seek to contest this interpretation.
 Instead, *Liber Loagaeth* provides a challenging, bounded dataset for exploring how AI systems can infer meaningful semantic relationships and construct speculative lexicons from irregular, anomalous text data.
 Such experiments offer methodological insights into computational semantic analysis, low-resource language modeling, and broader digital humanities applications.

 ## Project Goals
+**Current phase**:
-- **Semantic Structure Discovery:** Identify plausible root morphemes and semantic clusters within the linguistic corpus.
+- Identify plausible root morphemes via examination of semantic clusters within the linguistic corpus.
+- Evaluate whether single-agent analysis or multi-agent debates yields better proposals for candidate root structures.
-- **Experimental Lexicon Building:** Construct an AI-assisted speculative lexicon through pattern recognition, semantic proximity, and agentic validation.
+- Construct an AI-assisted speculative lexicon through pattern recognition, semantic proximity, and agentic validation.
-- **Agent-Based Linguistic Modeling:** Simulate multi-agent debates (and compare with single-agent "Solo Mode") to propose, validate, and refine candidate root structures.
-- **Low-Resource Language Methods:** Develop and evaluate computational methods suitable for texts with limited ground-truth data, irregular morphological patterns, and historical ambiguity.
+- Develop and evaluate computational methods suitable for texts with limited ground-truth data, irregular morphological patterns, and historical ambiguity.

+Goals in the current phase are mostly complete, e.g., solo analysis has finished (but requires data wrangling), but analysis via debate is still underway and may take a while due to resource constraints.

+**Future phases**:
+- Construct an expanded dictionary of Enochian morphemes and words.
+- Use the expanded dictionary as part of an AI-driven attempt to provide a "blind" translation of the Enochian Keys.
+- Upon successful translation, aim the translation program at Liber Loagaeth to see if translation of any amount cannot be performed.

+Goals in the future phases section are covered in more detail later in this document.

 ## Core Components

 ### Embedding and Semantic Modeling (Foundational Stage)
-- **FastText Embeddings:** Generated from a limited glossary (~800–1300 entries) based on *Angelical Language Vol. II* by Aaron Leitch, an adjacent corpus with rough translations.
+- FastText embeddings generated from a limited glossary (~800–1300 entries) based on *Angelical Language Vol. II* by Aaron Leitch, an adjacent corpus with rough translations.
-- **Semantic Proximity Analysis:** Calculation of semantic similarities via dynamic clustering methods—including k-nearest neighbors (kNN), agglomerative clustering, fuzzy clustering, and others—selected through automatic parameter tuning.
+- Calculation of semantic similarities via dynamic clustering methods—including k-nearest neighbors (kNN), agglomerative clustering, fuzzy clustering, and others—selected through automatic parameter tuning.
-- **Data Preparation for Agent-Driven Extraction:** Clustering of potential morphemes to serve as input for agentic debates and validations.
+- Clustering of potential morphemes to serve as input for agentic debates and solo analysis.

 ### Agent-Based Root Extraction (Root Inference and Validation)
 A simulated AI team operates in two distinct modes: